SIWENOID v2 — Map

 2 — Map Canvas

-The main display area showing the background image with datapoint icons overlaid.
-The map can be zoomed using the mouse scroll wheel — the zoom centre follows the mouse cursor position.
+The main display area showing the background image with overlaid datapoint icons.
+The map can be zoomed using the mouse scroll wheel — the zoom centres on the current cursor position.
 The map can be panned by clicking and dragging.
-If the map has been zoomed or panned out of view, use the Reset button (4) to restore the default view.
+If the map has been panned or zoomed out of view, use the Reset button (4) to restore the default view.

 A small overview panel showing the full extent of the map image with a highlight indicating the currently visible area.
-The minimap is useful when working with large maps that cannot be displayed in full at the current zoom level.
-Clicking anywhere on the minimap immediately pans the main canvas to that location.
+The mini-map is useful for large maps that cannot be displayed in full at the current zoom level.
+Clicking anywhere on the mini-map jumps the main canvas to that position.

 4 — Reset Button

-Resets the map view to its default state: zoom level 100%, top-left corner of the map image aligned to position 0,0 in the canvas.
-Use this to recover the view after accidental panning or excessive zoom.
+Resets the map view to its default state: zoom level 100%, the top-left corner of the map image aligned to position 0,0 on the canvas.
+Use this to restore the view after accidental panning or excessive zooming.

 Datapoints placed on the map are represented by type-specific icons.
-When a datapoint's status changes from normal to any other state (alarm, fault, excluded, tamper, etc.), its icon is highlighted with the colour of the event category that the status belongs to.
-If the event has not yet been acknowledged by an operator, the icon blinks continuously.
-In the example screenshot, an intrusion zone in alarm state is shown with a highlighted, blinking icon.
+When a datapoint's status changes from normal to any other state (alarm, fault, excluded, tamper, etc.), the icon is highlighted with the colour of its event category.
+If the event has not yet been acknowledged by an operator, the icon flashes continuously.
+The example screenshot shows an intrusion zone in alarm state with a highlighted, flashing icon.

-When a datapoint is in its normal state, its icon is displayed without any colour highlight.
-This allows operators to focus immediately on highlighted icons, which represent active events.
+When a datapoint is in its normal state, the icon is displayed without any colour highlight.
+This allows operators to immediately focus on highlighted icons that represent active events.

 7 — Map Settings